 "The Journal Impact Factor, as calculated by Thomson Reuters, was originally created as a tool to help librarians identify journals to purchase, not as a measure of the scientific quality of research in an article.
 With that in mind, it is critical to understand that the Journal Impact Factor has a number of well-documented deficiencies as a tool for research assessment.
 These limitations include:

 - citation distributions within journals are highly skewed

 - the properties of the Journal Impact Factor are field-specific: it is a composite of multiple, highly diverse article types, including primary research papers and reviews

 - Journal Impact Factors can be manipulated (or "gamed") by editorial policy

 - data used to calculate the Journal Impact Factors are neither transparent nor openly available to the public."

 The Leiden Manifesto for Research Metrics

 "To support researchers and managers, five experts led by Diana Hicks, professor in the School of Public Policy at Georgia Institute of Technology, and Paul Wouters, director of CWTS at Leiden University, have proposed 10 principles for the measurement of research performance: the Leiden Manifesto for Research Metrics published as a comment in Nature." - April 23rd 2015.

 Many funding agencies are now DORA signatories, including Science Foundation Ireland and the HRB.

-From 2021 Wellcome Trust will introduce a new open access policy that requires Wellcome-funded organisations to publicly commit to the principle of evaluating research based on the intrinsic value of the work rather than the venue it is published in: "For example, they can sign the San Francisco Declaration on Research Assessment, Leiden Manifesto or equivalent.
+In 2021 Wellcome Trust introduced a new open access policy that requires Wellcome-funded organisations to publicly commit to the principle of evaluating research based on the intrinsic value of the work rather than the venue it is published in: "For example, they can sign the San Francisco Declaration on Research Assessment, Leiden Manifesto or equivalent.
 We may ask organisations to show that they’re complying with this as part of our organisation audits."